junxit/us-congress-bills-110/metadata.md

 - 2007-06-05 — Introduced in House
 - 2007-06-05 — Referred to the House Committee on Energy and Commerce.
 - 2007-06-05 — Referred to the Subcommittee on Commerce, Trade and Consumer Protection.
+- 2007-06-12 — Considered under suspension of the rules. (consideration: CR H6254-6257)
+- 2007-06-12 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+455.
+- 2007-06-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-12 — Mr. Butterfield moved to suspend the rules and agree to the resolution, as amended.
+- 2007-06-12 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H6254)
+- 2007-06-12 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H6254)